ANTLab-polimi/onos-opa-example/README.md

 $ source ~/.bashrc
 ```

+## Tutorial
-Now build ONOS with the following command
+Now with the VM just configured, you can build ONOS with the following command
 ```bash
 $ cd $ONOS_ROOT
 $ tools/build/onos-buck run onos-local -- clean debug